Las Lomitas League News

 |Las Lomitas Education Foundation|

-We are so grateful for the support of a majority of our District Families already, and will be publicly recognizing our donors with Yard Signs this week.
+We are so grateful for the support of a majority of our District Families.
 Thank you to all who have contributed!
-If you have not yet given, please help us reach our 80% participation goal by January 31st.
+If you have not yet given, the time to give is NOW.
+Our schools and our students need your support.
+Please make your impact, show your commitment, and do your part - every gift of any size matters.
+Help us reach our 80% participation goal.

 Inquire about your employer's matching gifts program to increase your donation to the District.